sagnikghosh03/Power-BI---Telangana-Growth-Analysis/README.md

-Certainly!
-Here's the revised version with the asterisks removed:

 Delighted to share my latest project on "Telangana Growth Analysis" using Power BI!

 Ever wondered how Telangana is shaping its future?
 I delved deep into Stamp Registration, Transportation, and Ts-Ipass data to uncover compelling insights.
 Here are just a few of the questions I answered:

 1. Which districts in Telangana saw the highest document registration revenue growth from FY 2019 to 2022?